-She is currently at work on a documentary memoir project about her mother’s life.
+She is currently at work on a hybrid project about her mother’s life.
 You can follow along on Substack.

 Her abstract paintings have been featured in numerous literary journals, including Brevity, Asterales, Zocalo Public Square and A-Minor, and as the cover art for Mid-American Review , Boudin and Dogwood: A Journal of Poetry and Prose.
 She is a member of the Confluence Women’s Art Collective in Pittsburgh.
 You can learn more about her art here.